IntelliBotix/ProbLO/README.md

 # ProbLO
-## A Unified Probabilistic Primitive-Driven LiDAR Odometry
+## A Probabilistic Primitive-Driven LiDAR Odometry

 LOAM is a widely used feature-based LiDAR odometry method, in which the scan-to-map matching receives the pose from scan-to-scan matching and further refines the pose estimation result.
 Probabilistic LOAM is an improved version of LOAM using probabilistic primitives.
 In the scan-to-map matching, the local neighborhood of the projection feature is represented in the form of probabilistic geometry.
 Then, the point-to-probabilistic line and point-to-probabilistic plane constraints are constructed for pose optimization.
 This code is modified from LOAM and [A-LOAM](https://github.com/HKUST-Aerial-Robotics/A-LOAM).
 NDT is a typical distribution-based registration method, where the target map is voxelized and data association takes the form of point-to-voxel correspondence.
 Probabilistic NDT is an improved version by extracting probabilistic geometric structures in voxels.
 The corresponding probabilistic constraints are used to facilitate pose estimation.
 This code is modified from [ndt_omp](https://github.com/koide3/ndt_omp).